USC-DSCI-510/final-project-CollegeSeniorUser/README.md

 ## Note:
 <p>
   For run_analysis and visualizations, We recommend using jupyter notebook for this part, but .py format is also provided.
-All jupyterNotebook files are within <b style="font-size: 12px;"}>src/utils/</b>
+All jupyterNotebook files are within <b>src/utils/</b>
 </p>

 *  If any problem or specfiation needed, please don't hesitate and contact me